bflaven/assets-for-Zambia-training/5_zambia_plugins/README.md

-**7. Extra for the theme: add the template for Tadalist** We will add a template for our post_type `znbc-tada`, do not forget to go in Settings > Permalinks and reniate and to rebuild the permalinks so it will ba valaible on the frontend.
+**7. Extra for the theme: add the template for Tadalist** We will add a template for our post_type `znbc-tada`, do not forget to go in Settings > Permalinks and reinitiate the permalinks so it will ba valaible on the frontend.

 ``` bash
 #Copy the 2 files of the default theme eg twentynineteen